 Separating Each Color

 We now can start the process of breaking down the image into separate colors that will be printed one after another until the print is finished.
 The chromist analyzes the image and develops a plan for printing, taking into consideration the composition of the image and the complexity of the color palette used.
 We analyze the original painting, selecting one color at a time and creating a blank ink representation of that color.
 The colors are matched to the original the old-fashion way—by sight.
 Color separating is a process done by hand using paint brushes and black india ink on sheets of clear plastic film (also called Mylar film).
 Once the color separation is finished, the next step is to put that image onto a screen.

 Making the Screen

 We use photographic methods to make our screens.
-Each screen is coated with an emulsion that is sensitive to cheap mlb jerseys light.
-The color separation is placed against the screen and “burned” or given a predetermined amount of exposure to a very bright light.
-Wherever wholesale nfl jerseys the light La hits the screen a chemical Game reaction takes cheap mlb jerseys place.
+Each screen is coated with an emulsion that is sensitive to light.
+The color separation is placed against the screen and “burned” or given a predetermined amount of exposure to very bright light.
+Wherever the light hits the screen a chemical reaction takes place.
 The light causes the emulsion to turn hard.
 The areas where the black ink of the color separation has blocked the light remain soft.
 The screen is rinsed out with water and all of the areas not exposed to the light slowly wash away leaving the screen open for the ink to go through.

 Once the artist is satisfied with the print, it goes through a curating process.
 Each print is examined by museum-quality curator to correct any flaws.
 A UV cured varnish coating is added to give the print a uniform finish and ensure longevity.
 It can be a satin or glossy finish.